Gary Clark (musician): Performer – Danny Wilson, solo, King L, Transister

-Songwriter and producer
+Songwriter, producer and composer

-Clark has also worked as a songwriter and record producer.
+Clark has also worked as a songwriter, record producer and film score composer.
 He co-wrote and produced much of Lauren Christy's album Breed.

-Clark's collaboration with Natalie Imbruglia began when he and Eric Pressly re-mixed the single "Wishing I Was There" from her 1997 Left of the Middle album.
-He co-wrote and produced eight tracks on her subsequent album, White Lilies Island, and has contributed songs to all of her albums after that – Counting Down The Days, Glorious: The Singles 1997-2007, and Come To Life.
+Clark's collaboration with Natalie Imbruglia began when he and Eric Pressly remixed the single "Wishing I Was There" from her 1997 Left of the Middle album.
+He co-wrote and produced eight tracks on her subsequent album White Lilies Island, and has contributed songs to all of her albums after that – Counting Down the Days, Glorious: The Singles 1997-2007, and Come to Life.

 Clark produced and co-wrote the song "Got Dynamite" for Demi Lovato on her 2009 number one album Here We Go Again.
 In 2012, he co-wrote and produced ten songs on Delta Goodrem's Child of the Universe, including the single "Wish You Were Here", which reached number two on the ARIA charts.
+Clark also co-wrote the Veronicas song "Cold".

-Clark co-wrote The Veronicas' song "Cold" and co-composed and co-performed the music on the 2016 film Sing Street.
+As a composer, Clark co-composed and co-performed the music on the 2016 film Sing Street and the 2026 film Power Ballad.

+Clark is writing the music and lyrics with Emma Thompson for the stage musical Nanny McPhee which is due to open in London's West End in summer 2027.